 Taking care of your health is not always easy.
 It takes time and work to achieve certain goals like maintaining a healthy weight.
-Keeping all your doctor appointments and sticking to a recommended diet plan takes effort. you first get home.
-These meals are also available with certain dietary restrictions (low sodium, fat and sugar... etc.).
-For more information or to check your eligibility after being discharged home, please contact Member
+Keeping all your doctor appointments and sticking to a recommended diet plan takes effort.

 Your Health Plan can help you achieve your goals.
 As a Special Needs Plan member, you have added benefits to help keep you on track with your goals.
 The following benefits are free to you: